horsehour/horsehour.github.io/index.md

 I am now working on inference from incomplete networks using sampling and optimization techniques.

-I am a highly self-motivated learner, and fascinated in developing simple but efficient algorithms for real problems.
+I am motivated to develop simple yet effective algorithms for many real problems.
 I have taken a collection of notes and compiled them into a book named
 <i>[Searching and Ranking][searchrank]{:target="_blank"}</i>
 based on my learning experience on